Who are my dependents?

 If your house is damaged by an insured peril, your policy may provides cover for alternative accommodation up to the limit stated in the policy

 Coverage is NOT provided to replace the cost of trees in your yard.
-However, if a fallen tree damages a insured structure on your property your policy will cover up to the limit stated.
+However, if a fallen tree damages an insured structure on your property your policy will cover up to the limit stated.

 Some insurer’s policies provides for removal of debris from your insured property resulting from an insured peril.